Meeting the General Medical Council’s (GMC) Implementation Plan

 Accreditation Review Date

 All trainees should have a named and accredited educational and clinical supervisor.
 The LEP should ensure that all trainees employed by the organisation have these named roles in place.

 The GMC require that we have an accreditation review date for all accredited supervisors.
-Their upper limit is 5 years.
-The date for review will be no later than the 31st July 2021 and no sooner than the 1st August 2017.
+The date for review was to be no later than the 31st July 2021

 Continuing Professional Development – Educational Supervisors